-Moving to the beautiful Barossa Valley from Parma in Northern Italy, Fiona and Matteo Carboni established Casa Carboni in 2012.
+Matteo and Fiona moved to the beautiful Barossa from Parma in Northern Italy and established Casa Carboni in 2012.

-Born and raised in Forli, Emilia Romagna, Matteo was introduced to making fresh pasta by his nonna Pia as a young boy, along with the importance of fresh eggs straight from ‘il contadino’ (the farmer).
-After finishing his studies in Food Science and Technology at university, Matteo travelled the globe discovering the best artisan producers and great chefs of the world, working in restaurants along the way.
+Born and raised in Forli, in Emilia Romagna, Northern Italy, Matteo’s Nonna Pia introduced him to making fresh pasta as a young boy.
+After studying Food Science and Technology at the University of Bologna, Matteo travelled and worked throughout Italy, France, and Germany, discovering artisan producers along the way.

 Fiona discovered her passion for food & travel on her very first trip to France and Italy during a year 11 Art & History tour.
 After graduating from the University of Canberra with a Bachelor of Arts in Tourism, she worked for the Charles Sturt University Winery in Wagga Wagga before returning to France to spending a year in Bordeaux.
 Fiona’s love of wine then saw her take on an export manager’s role in Melbourne where she travelled around the globe to establish new markets for a portfolio of Australian boutique wine producers.